 If you really want to see all of the distilleries, but planning isn’t your strong suit (in fact, it’s the weak suit that sits in your closet for the two times a year you have to show up at something fancy), the KBT has put together a guide for everywhere you should go, eat, and stay in the best order.
 By picking up a KBT Passport at your first stop, you can mark your journey with a stamp at each consecutive stop.
 Get all 10 stamps and you will receive a commemorative T-shirt.

 Twenty-plus distilleries later, you will probably now consider yourself pretty knowledgeable when it comes to bourbon.
 Your next adventure?
-Well, the Tennessee Whiskey Trail, of course.
+The newly-introduced B-Line.

 This passport covers the distilleries (all of which are part of the Craft Trail), bars, and restaurants that showcase Northern Kentucky’s position as the gateway to bourbon country.
 You could easily spend another few days tooling around Covington and the surrounding areas, indulging in even more bourbon and bourbon-related activities.